 New Jersey Relay Service allows those with speech and/or hearing disabilities to access telecommunications services.
 Visit njrelay.com for more information.

 Hand‐held Magnifiers are used to enlarge physical images and text.
-Patrons may borrow a magnifier from the circulation desk while visiting.
+Patrons may borrow a magnifier while visiting the library.

 Learning Ally offers students with poor vision and dyslexia access to assistive technologies and audio textbooks and literature.
 For more information, call (800) 221‐4792.

 NJ State Library Talking Book and Braille Center provides NJ residents no‐cost, home‐delivered services to persons with impairments that prevent use of standard materials.
 Services include audiobook players, news reading services, and materials in varying formats.
 For more information, call (800) 792‐8322.